OCTRON-tracking/OCTRON-docs/docs/analysing.md

 <img src="../assets/annotated_images/analysis.png"/>

 ## Add video files
 Start by adding the video(s) you want to analyse to the *Add video files* section.
-Once you added videos you will see them listed in the videos dropdown list.
+Once you've added videos you will see them listed in the *Videos* dropdown menu.

 ## Create predictions from videos
 Next, in the *Create predictions from videos* section you indicate how the videos you selected should be analyzed by considering the following options: